 Increase in creativity: When employees from different cultural backgrounds and experiences collaborate, new ideas and solving-problem methods are possible.
-For instance, a study by the Universities of Texas, Kentucky, Minnesota and Queens found that increased racial diversity in the top management of U.S. corporations led to more competitive business actions, creative advertising and sales incentives.
+For instance, a McKinsey study found that increased racial diversity in the top management of U.S. corporations led to more competitive business actions, creative advertising and sales incentives.

 Provide opportunities to the underserved: Despite the enactment of the Americans with Disabilities Act, which prohibits discrimination against individuals with disabilities in all areas of public life, the unemployment rates for this group remain high.
 The fact is, people with disabilities are often just as creative, talented and productive as anyone else.
 When you encourage applications from these individuals, you can increase the number of high-quality candidates.
 Many companies, including Pepsi Co., Merck and Lowe’s have found their employees with disabilities to be loyal, reliable and hardworking, which led to an overall positive work environment.

 Capture more market share: When your workplace is diverse and inclusive, your company can more effectively market to all types of consumers, including those from a range of ethnic and racial backgrounds, men and women, younger and older adults, and those who identify as gay, lesbian, bisexual or transgender.